-In this paper, we made several contributions to the literature.
-First, we started documenting some little-known facts regarding how firm heterogeneity varies across U.S. sectors and over time.
-We have found that the standard deviation of log sales across establishments correlates systematically with industry characteristics, especially export opportunities, and has increased significantly over time.
-Second, we have proposed one possible explanation, based on the idea that firms can affect the variance of their productivity at the entry stage.
-The model formalizes the idea that firms can choose between larger innovation projects with more dispersed outcomes, and smaller but less variable projects.
+In this article, we make several contributions to the literature.
+First, we document some little-known facts regarding how firm heterogeneity varies across US sectors and over time.
+We find that the standard deviation of log sales across establishments correlates systematically with industry characteristics, especially export opportunities, and has increased significantly over time.
+Second, we propose one possible explanation, based on the idea that firms can affect the variance of their productivity at the entry stage.
+The model formalises the idea that firms can choose between larger innovation projects with more dispersed outcomes, and smaller but less variable projects.
 It shows that export opportunities, by reallocating profits to the most productive firms, increase the return to technological heterogeneity and induce firms to bet on more ambitious project.
-Third, we have explored the implications for wage inequality and found a new channel through which trade liberalization can affect the entire wage distribution and increase its dispersion.
-Fourth, we have found evidence that the distribution of wages varies across U.S. industries and time in a way that mirrors well the distribution of firms' sales.
-Finally, we have used patent data for a panel of U.S. states to provide a first attempt at testing a key mechanism of our model, namely, that export opportunities increase firm heterogeneity by fostering innovation.
+Third, we explore the implications for wage inequality and find a new channel through which trade liberalisation can affect the entire wage distribution and increase its dispersion.
+Fourth, we find evidence that the distribution of wages varies across US industries and time in a way that mirrors well the distribution of firms' sales.
+Finally, we use patent data for a panel of US states to provide a first attempt at testing a key mechanism of our model, namely, that export opportunities increase firm heterogeneity by fostering innovation.

 Our analysis could be extended in several directions.
-In a companion paper (Bonfiglioli, Crinò and Gancia, 2016), we use a similar model to study how financial frictions affect firm-level heterogeneity and trade.
+In a companion paper (Bonfiglioli et al., 2016), we use a similar model to study how financial frictions affect firm-level heterogeneity and trade.
 By softening competition and lowering the exit cutoff, financial frictions lower the value of investing in bigger projects with more dispersed outcomes and hence compress equilibrium heterogeneity, especially in more financially vulnerable industries.
 We provide strong support for this prediction using cross-country indicators of credit supply interacted with cross-sector proxies for financial vulnerability and measuring sales dispersion from highly disaggregated US import data.
 Despite the completely different empirical strategies and data, the evidence in these two papers is strikingly consistent.

-To focus on one mechanism shaping the equilibrium distribution of firms and preserve analytical tractability, we have abstracted from firm dynamics and ex-post innovation.
+To focus on one mechanism shaping the equilibrium distribution of firms and preserve analytical tractability, we abstract from firm dynamics and ex post innovation.
 Yet, our approach could be applied to innovation strategies of existing firms.
-Making the model dynamic, for instance along the lines of Arkolakis (2015) or Gabler and Poschke (2013), would also allow to study quantitative implications and transitional adjustments.
-Within our theory, we also restricted the attention to positive implications.
+Making the model dynamic, for instance along the lines of Gabler and Poschke (2013) or Arkolakis (2015), would also allow to study quantitative implications and transitional adjustments.
+Within our theory, we also restrict the attention to positive implications.
 Yet, the model suggests interesting normative questions: is equilibrium heterogeneity too high, especially if workers are risk averse and insurance markets are imperfect?
 Does international trade introduce new externalities in the technology choice at the entry stage?
-Finally, our look at the data has uncovered a number of new findings, but more can be done to deepen our understanding of how and why productivity and wages vary across firms, sectors and time.
+Finally, our look at the data uncovers a number of new findings, but more can be done to deepen our understanding of how and why productivity and wages vary across firms, sectors and time.